-A branch is a grouping of officers making up an arm or service of the Army.
-Officers are accessed upon commissioning into a single branch.
-Throughout their company grade years, it where they are assigned, developed and promoted.
-In their fifth and sixth year, they may receive a functional area designation within the branch.
+Throughout their company grade years, it's where they are assigned, developed and promoted.
+In their fifth and sixth year, they may receive a functional area designation within the branch and change branches throughout their career as desired or offered by the Army.

 Assignments for Army Officers